 - A second TIA within one week.

-See also the separate article on Prevention of Cardiovascular Disease.
+See also separate Prevention of Cardiovascular Disease article.

 - Lifestyle advice should always include smoking cessation, weight loss if overweight or obese, and a healthy diet.
 Exercise should also be encouraged.